Alzheimer's Documentary Series

 But if anything, it also helps her to even remember the names of the family members that's close to her to try to bring back some of those memories.

-So with that, I try to spark those memories.
+So with that, try to spark those memories.

-At my wedding, you gonna be kissing somebody else, what's wrong with you?
+(gentle music) At my wedding, you going to be kissing somebody else?

 (both laughing) I'm just playing with you.